MLW Never Say Never (2021): Background

+Storylines

 The card consisted of matches that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches, with results predetermined by MLW's writers.
 Storylines were played out on MLW's television program Fusion.

 The main storyline heading into Never Say Never was the feud between Injustice and Contra Unit.
 At the end of the AAA vs. MLW Super Series on the May 10, 2020 episode of Fusion, Contra Unit attacked various wrestlers and MLW staff before ultimately taking over MLW headquarters (a storyline explanation for MLW's hiatus during the COVID-19 pandemic).
 Injustice member Kotto Brazil was severely injured in the attack and doctors rendered him unable to compete (therefore explaining Brazil's legitimate departure from MLW when he opted not to sign a new contract).

 In November 2020, a match was set up between Injustice member Jordan Oliver and Contra Unit member Simon Gotch at Kings of Colosseum, but Gotch faked injury and the match was cancelled.
 Later in the night, Contra attacked Injustice during an interview after Myron Reed lost the World Middleweight Championship to the debuting Lio Rush.
 Daivari made his MLW debut by joining Contra Unit in the attack and cementing his status as Contra's newest member.
 A rematch was set between Gotch and Oliver on the January 20 episode of Fusion which ended with Gotch winning the match.
 On March 18, a match was set up between Reed and Daivari at Never Say Never.
 On March 19, it was announced that Gotch and Oliver would have a rematch at Never Say Never.

 On the March 4 episode of Fusion, the recently debuted Calvin Tankman defeated Laredo Kid and demanded a title shot against Contra Unit member Jacob Fatu for the World Heavyweight Championship on the basis of his undefeated streak since his MLW debut in November.
 Later in the night, Fatu successfully defended the title against Jordan Oliver and Contra Unit attacked Injustice and tried to lock them in body bags but Tankman made the save.
 On March 11, it was announced that Tankman would challenge Fatu for the title at Never Say Never.